WICG/Realms-Initialization-Control/README.md

 In the context of the former example, this allows security tools to not worry about the same origin concern, and thus continue to focus on building their security mechanisms instead.

-So by asking Snow to execute to mitigation logic from earlier:
+So by asking Snow to execute the mitigation logic from earlier:

 ```javascript
 /* security tool same protection mechanism, but this time with Snow */